Werner Naumann

 Werner Naumann (16 June 1909 – 25 October 1982) was a German civil servant and politician.
 He was State Secretary in Joseph Goebbels' Ministry of Public Enlightenment and Propaganda during the Nazi Germany era.
 He was appointed head of the Propaganda Ministry by Adolf Hitler in his last will and testament after Goebbels was promoted to Reichskanzler.
 Naumann was present in the Führerbunker in late April 1945.
+He eluded capture and led an underground existence under an assumed name until an amnesty in 1950.
+For the next few years, he headed a clandestine Neo-Nazi organization known as the Naumann Circle until it was exposed and he was arrested.
+He was subsequently judged to be a "Category II offender" in a denazification proceeding.